larycoder/smtp-shortcut/deployment/mta/postfix/postfix-conf-guide.md

 The postfix need to link to dovecot at port 24 for LMTP relay.
 The postfix need to accept any mail sending from anywhere and forward it to dovecot.

+**UPDATE**: for testing postfix modification version, the virtual transport will be "virtual" service.

 Setup main.cf file:

 ```